n3uromanc3r/hangman/README.md

 You will need to install Python (2.x) and the Pygame library on your system, before being able to run this game.

-If you run a flavour of Linux, these will most likely be available in the repos.
-If not, you can get the necessary files here...
+If these packages are not available via your OSes software repositories, you can get the necessary files here...

 1. http://www.python.org/getit/
 2. http://www.pygame.org/download.shtml